MicrosoftDocs/memdocs/memdocs/intune/apps/troubleshoot-app-protection-policy-deployment.md

 If you're still looking for a solution to a related problem, or for more information about Intune, post a question in our [Microsoft Intune forum](/answers/products/mem).
 Many support engineers, MVPs, and members of our development team visit the forums.
 So, there's a good chance that you can find someone who has the information that you need.

-To open a support request for the Microsoft Intune product support team, see [How to get support for Microsoft Intune](../fundamentals/get-support.md).
+To open a support request for the Microsoft Intune product support team, see [How to get support in Microsoft Endpoint Manager](./mem/get-support.md).

 For more information about Intune app protection policy, see the following articles: